 It's not obliged to take all the equipment that is described bellow, because several choices rely on your own desire for comfort, lightness and durability.
 It also depends if you're trekking with a tent or not.
 Being well prepared on such a trip can be lifesaving, so it took me a lot of time to find the right equipment.
 If you desire to be completely independent, and not force yourself to reach a refuge although you're exhausted, take a tent.
 Anyway several refuges don't have blankets and even mattresses.

 - Backpack: I didn't go for the most lightweight model, but for the most comfortable and durable one.
 Having done several treks in the mountains before, I needed a backpack that rests well on my hips.
 One I can open from the side.
 One that has a side-way pocket for the water bottle and an inner pocket for a water tank.
 One that is transformable so that I can place the food and maps on a location I can access without taking it off.
 One that has a durable textile.
 Finally, one that is adjustable with many features.
 I bought the Fjällräven Kajka 55W (color graphite).
 This advanced bag weighs 3100 g.
+I know it's heavy, but the comfort of it is way better then lightweight bags.
 The support system is designed for female anatomy with ergonomically shaped shoulder straps, and it distributes even extremely heavy loads.

 - Trekking poles: Telescopic poles are more durable than the Z-poles, and natural cork grip is more comfortable than plastic.
 I ended up buying versatile lightweight poles, specially designed for the mountains: Black Diamond Women's Trail Ergo Cork.